-What has happened to Jeff Overton? - bunkered.co.uk
+What has happened to Jeff Overton?

-Most of you will remember Jeff Overton as the PGA Tour player who ended up playing in the 2010 US Ryder Cup team at Celtic Manor.
+Most of you will remember Jeff Overton as the “BOOM, BABY!” guy who played on the 2010 US Ryder Cup team at Celtic Manor.

 Overton was the seventh of eight automatic qualifiers on the US Points List for the match and, along with captain’s pick Rickie Fowler, they became the first players in US Ryder Cup history to make the team without having won on the PGA Tour.